faenrandir/a_careful_examination/documents/hermetically_sealed_stacked_deck/material/outline.md

     Ballard talk
     "They love coffee more than Jesus"

--- doubts vs. questions
-[see dedicated document for this]

 Does it look like the prophet did something wrong?
 [Yes] - The prophet cannot lead you astray.
 He may have made a mistake, that is all.
 [No] - Nothing to worry about.